manoloesparta/poker/README.md

-# bocker
+# Poker - Poquito Docker

-docker implementation with Bash
+Poker (Poquito Docker) is a bash implementation of Docker, making direct use of cgroups and namespaces for creating, managing, and interacting with containers.

 # Requirements